Rangi42/polishedcrystal/README.md

 * Add: Briefly beep to warn of low HP.
 * Add: Play B/W final Pokémon music for Gym Leaders and Elite 4.
 * Add: New title music after beating the Elite 4.
+* Add: Larger Kanto routes, like in RBY.
 * Fix: Lt.
 Surge's electric fence color does not override speech bubbles.
 * Fix: Zap Cannon has 120 power.
 * Fix: Explosion and Self-Destruct do not halve Defense.